 The Diagnostic Medical Sonographer (DMS) course provides education and training in the major disciplines of ultrasound physics, sonography of the abdomen, small parts sonography, basic vascular sonography, sonography of the pelvis, and obstetrical sonography.
-The instructional design for the DMS course is group lockstep.
+The instructional design for the DMS course courses is group lockstep.
 The course consists of lectures, group activities, demonstrations, hands-on instruction, and clinical practice.
-Instruction may include computer- based or blended learning options.
+Instruction may include computer-based or blended learning options.
 Practical exercises as well as computerized and written examinations are used to assess knowledge and skills.
-Diagnostic Medical Sonographer provides students the technical skills and knowledge required to achieve entry-level competencies and perform Navy L15A Ultrasound Technologist and Air Force 4R031B Diagnostic Medical Sonographer duties at fixed medical treatment facilities and field environments.
+Diagnostic Medical Sonography provides students the technical skills and knowledge required to achieve entry-level competencies and perform Navy L15A Ultrasound Technologist and 4R031B Diagnostic Medical Sonographer duties at fixed medical treatment facilities and field environments.

-Graduates from this course receive 45 semester hours from the Community College of the Air Force (CCAF) upon completion of Phase II.
+Graduates from this course receive college credits from the Community College of the Air Force.

-Graduates are eligible to take national registry exams through the American Registry for the Diagnostic Medical Sonography course www.ardms.org after completion of the entire course and one-year on-the-job training/clinical experience at their gaining units.
+Graduates are eligible to take national registry exams through the American Registry for the Diagnostic Medical Sonographer course www.ardms.org after completion of the entire course and one-year on-the-job training/clinical experience at their gaining units.